xflr6/latexpages/README.rst

 The ``substitute`` section fills the template that is used to create the combination document.
-Currently this allows to set the PDF **meta data**:
+With the default template, this allows to set the PDF **meta data**:

 .. code:: ini